technomancy/bussard/spoilers/readme.md

 Once on LHS 451, Traxus began working on replicating the spacetime junction technology first developed on Darush, knowing that it would give him an extra measure of safety.
-While attempting to develop it, he stumbles upon some discoveries that lead him to the development of the Domain Injector.
-Eventually he escapes the realm of the game universe into the real world, leaving his cult/company behind, horribly confused and looking for someone to blame.

 ### Bohk research team: ontology development